 If you haven’t yet received payment and are unable to check the status of your claim, this could be the culprit.

-Did you opt to receive your benefits via a state-issued debit card?
-Maybe you thought it was a more convenient option than a direct deposit or don’t have a bank account for the funds to go through?
-Sounds viable, but many who’ve filed for unemployment and selected this option never received their cards.
-Even worse, the phone lines are so jammed that they’re unable to follow-up.
+Did you receive your benefits from a state-issued debit card?
+Although, you might have thought this option was going to be more favorable than direct deposit?
+Many who’ve filed for unemployment and selected this option never received their cards.
+Even worse, the call centers are so back up that they’re unable to follow-up with unemployment claimants.

 There have been other instances of claimants selecting direct deposit and receiving a notification that the benefits were sent to a prepaid card.
 Unfortunately, the card never quite arrived in the mail.
 Other applicants did receive the card as promised, and it isn’t working.
 Follow up with your state card provider for help.

-Call the unemployment assistance hotline in your state or check the website for additional guidance regarding Pandemic Unemployment Assistance (PUA).
+Call the unemployment assistance hotline in your state or check the website for additional guidance regarding the PUA and PEUC.
 You may be told to reapply to receive the benefits you’re entitled to.

 Be mindful that some states haven’t yet set up their PUA programs, and you will have to wait to apply for benefits.
 The good news is you will be eligible for retroactive pay, despite the delays, as it was written into the federal law.

 A Final Thought

 It’s frustrating to wait around for unemployment benefits you’re rightfully entitled to.
 But it’s worthwhile to continue fighting until your claim is approved.
 In the meantime, consider Instacash advances or a credit builder loan from MoneyLion if you need fast cash or want to rebuild your credit.